Our Aussie Big Things List

 [ more Top-10 Lists ]

 Australia is well known for its big things scattered across the country.
 We often go out of our way to find them when we are out on the road.
-Here is a collection of over 40 “big things” that we have come across in our travels around Australia.
+Here is a collection of over 60 “big things” that we have come across in our travels around Australia.
 There are so many, we could not restrict it to just our top 10 (our usual top list limit), though we have since made a page of our Top-10 Australian Big Things and Favourite World Big Things.

 The Big Orange

 The Big Orange is situated in Harvey, about an hour and a half south of Perth in Western Australia.
-The large orange is resting on a 10 metre tower, among the orchards of Harvey Fresh, at the Harvey River Estate.
+The large orange is resting on a 10-metre tower, among the orchards of Harvey Fresh, at the Harvey River Estate.
 You can climb up to a viewing area inside the orange, with entry donations supporting the Telethon charity.
 Inside you will find lots of information and images about the history of Harvey.

 The Big Wombat

-We came across this not so well-known “big wombat” just off the Eyre highway in Bookabie, worth the short detour along a dirt road.
+We came across this not so well-known “big wombat” just off the Eyre Highway in Bookabie, worth the short detour along a dirt road.
 Turn south off the highway, through a gate with two small wombats, into the Scotdesco Aboriginal community.
 It’s located near their main admin buildings.

 The Big Camera